Iran's Revolutionary Guard says it launches 2nd satellite

 Authorities already had begun receiving signals from the satellite as it circles the Earth every 90 minutes, IRNA quoted Iranian Information and Communications Technology Minister Isa Zarepour as saying.

-U.S. officials did not immediately respond to a request for comment and an American-maintained catalogue of space objects did not note a new Iranian launch this month.
+U.S. officials did not respond to requests for comment.
 The launch comes days after satellite pictures suggested Iran’s civilian program suffered another failed launch.

 Noor means “light” in Farsi.
 The Guard launched its first Noor satellite in 2020, revealing to the world that it runs its own space program.